manuelbl/JavaDoesUSB/README.md

 ### macOS

 No special considerations apply.
 Using this library, a Java application can connect to any USB device and claim any interface that isn't claimed by an operating system driver or another application.
-Standard operation system drivers can be unloaded if the application is run with *root* privileges.
+Standard operating system drivers can be unloaded if the application is run with *root* privileges.
 It runs both on Macs with Apple Silicon and Intel processors.

 ### Linux

 *libudev* is used to discover and monitor USB devices.
 It is closely tied to *systemd*.
 So the library runs on Linux distributions with *systemd* and the related libraries.
 The majority of Linux distributions suitable for desktop computing (as opposed to distributions optimized for containers) fulfill this requirement.
 It runs on both Intel/AMD and ARM processors.

 Similar to macOS, a Java application can connect to any USB device and claim any interface that isn't claimed by an operating system driver or another application.
-Standard operation system drivers can be unloaded (without the need for root privileges).
+Standard operating system drivers can be unloaded (without the need for root privileges).

 Most Linux distributions set up user accounts without permissions to access USB devices.
 The *udev* system daemon is responsible for assigning permissions to USB devices.
 It can be configured to assign specific permissions or ownership: